alwynm/alwynm.github.io/archive.md

 ## Blog

-{% for category in site.categories %}
+{% for category in post.categories %}
     * {{category}}
 {% endfor %}